-The D's: • Duration and demographics (beginning in early school years, though full manifestation may come only when demands exceed the person's abilities; lasts at least 6 months) • Disability (social, academic, occupational) • Differential diagnosis (physical disorders such as vision or hearing impairment, or motor performance; intellectual developmental disorder; ADHD; extrinsic factors such as lack of ability in the language being used in school, lack of educational opportunity, poverty)
+The D's: • Demographics (beginning in early school years, though full manifestation may come only when demands exceed a patient's abilities) • Disability (social, academic, occupational) • Differential diagnosis (physical disorders such as vision, hearing, or motor performance; intellectual disability; ADHD)

-- F81.0 With impairment in reading.
-Specify word reading accuracy, reading rate or fluency, reading comprehension. - F81.2 With impairment in mathematics.
-Specify number sense, memorization of arithmetic facts, accurate or fluent calculation, accurate math reasoning. - F81.81 With impairment in written expression.
-Specify spelling accuracy, grammar and punctuation accuracy, clarity or organization of written expression.
+- F81.0 [315.00] With impairment in reading.
+Specify word-reading accuracy, reading rate or fluency, or reading comprehension. - F81.81 [315.2] With impairment of written expression.
+Specify spelling accuracy, grammar and punctuation accuracy, legible or fluent handwriting, or clarity and organization of written expression. - F81.2 [315.1] With impairment of mathematics.
+Specify number sense, memorization of arithmetic facts, accurate or fluent calculations, or accurate math reasoning.